Important Information About SAT

 This section includes multiple choice questions and a few student produced responses on arithmetic operations, algebra, geometry, statistics and probability.
 These questions are based on average high school level mathematics.

-Each section in SAT i is marked on a scale of 200-800, which makes a total score of 600-2400.
+Each section in this test is marked on a scale of 200-800, which makes a total score of 600-2400.
 The scoring process is explained here-

 - First a raw score is calculated on the scale of 20-80.
 During this calculation, +1 is granted for a correct answer, -1/4 is granted for a wrong answer and no deductions are made for not answering.
 Also note that no points are deducted for wrong student produced responses (math section).